Temporary labour migration is back in the headlines again. It had fallen into discredit

 Inflows and outflows of foreign population

 A.1.1.
-Inflows of foreign population into selected OECD countries
+Inflows of foreign population into selected OECD

 A.1.2.
-Outflows of foreign population from selected OECD countries
+Outflows of foreign population from selected OECD

 B.1.1.
 AUSTRALIA